avl/noatun/docs/book.md

 have the correct time, or have a slow clock.
 Since all Noatun messages are timestamped, on receiving a message that appears to be in the future, a node can know to adjust its clock.
-No such automatic adjustment mechanism is provided by Noatun itself, it has to be supplied through other means.
+No such automatic adjustment mechanism is provided by Noatun itself, it has to be supplied by the user.

-While requiring correct time is a limitation, it is often the case that IT systems often need correct time anyway for other purposes, such as validating certificates, correctly timestamping logs, achieving freshness conditions in cryptography, and many more.
+While requiring correct time is a limitation, it is often the case that IT systems need correct time anyway for other purposes, such as validating certificates, correctly timestamping logs, achieving freshness conditions in cryptography, and many more.

 The noatun type representing time, `NoatunTime`, has a range from the year 1970 to